516 - Diagnostic Medical Sonography

 Graduates may enter directly into either the healthcare management BTech, the interdisciplinary studies BTech, or technology management BBA degree program.

-Grade of “C+” or better required for all SONO, BIOL and PHYS prefix courses.
+Grade of “C+” or better required for all SONO and BIOL prefix courses.